Summer Camps 2023 Catalog

 9 a.m.-3 p.m.

 Do you enjoy Legos?
 Are you interested in engineering and robots?
-Then you might like the Catlin Gabel Lego Robotics summer camp!
+Then you might like Catlin Gabel’s Lego Robotics summer camp!
 Campers will work together to design and create a Rube Goldberg machine out of Lego robots.
 A Rube Goldberg machine is an intentionally complex system that has many parts and serves to complete a simple task.
 This leads to some super creative and exciting systems that are fun to watch.
 Our camp will help teach awesome and valuable skills like teamwork and creativity and will also touch on some basic engineering and programming.
-Tasks will include designing the path the machine will follow and what robotic components will be needed, building Lego-based mechanisms to serve those purposes, and then putting them all together to build and test the final machine.
+Tasks will include designing the path the machine will follow, identifying what robotic components will be needed, building Lego-based mechanisms to serve those purposes, and then putting them all together to build and test the final machine.
 We hope you will join us in having fun while sparking an interest in STEM!

 Please email Kevin Forbes if you have any questions about this camp.